 Prorated rebates of unearned fees will be calculated and returned to the client if the client terminates the account before the end of a fiscal year or billing period.
-If there are significant additions to the account or withdrawals from the account during a billing period, time weighted calculations will be made to determine if there are any additional administrative fees due to Guild (in the case of additions to the account), or rebates from Guild to the client (in the case of significant withdrawals from the account).
+Also, as stated above, if there are any additions to the account or withdrawals from the account during a billing period that exceed \$20,000, time-weighted calculations will be made to determine if there are any additional administrative fees due to Guild (in the case of additions to the account), or rebates from Guild to the client (in the case of significant withdrawals from the account).

-Typical Wealth Builder Guild Dividend Income managed account
+Typical Guild Wealth Builder Dividend Income managed account

-In 2016, Guild began managing the Wealth Builder Dividend Income portfolios.
-This style focuses on earning current income from investments that pay regular dividends to shareholders.
+Guild's Wealth Builder Dividend Income portfolio management focuses on earning current income from investments that pay regular dividends to shareholders.
 Guild selects investments for these portfolios that Guild believes have attractive longer-term fundamentals, and that have the potential to pay income to shareholders on an ongoing basis.
 The Dividend Income portfolios typically have a lower portfolio turnover than Guild's other portfolio management styles.